Introduction to Angular 2 (or any higher version) Framework

 - ECMAScript 6

-Note: Among the all available languages, in this course, we are going to use the TypeScript as the language to develop Angular applications.
+Note: Among the all available languages, in this course, we are going to use TypeScript as the language to develop Angular applications.

 What is Angular?

 Official Definition, Angular is a platform that makes it easy to build applications with the web.
-Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
+Angular combines declarative templates, dependency injection, end-to-end tooling, and integrated best practices to solve development challenges.
 Angular empowers developers to build applications that live on the web, mobile, or desktop.

 Now let us simplify the above definition.
-It says that Angular an open-source front-end development platform developed by Google as well as a framework that we used to build Mobile and Desktop web applications using HTML and TypeScript.
+It says that Angular is an open-source front-end development platform developed by Google as well as a framework that we used to build Mobile and Desktop web applications using HTML and TypeScript.